ogny/belgeler/Sistem_notlari/Mysql_replication_notlari.rst

     this can be useful to ensure that the slave accepts updates only from its master server and not from clients

+    *  --replicate-do-table=db_name.tbl_name
+    To specify more than one table, use this option multiple times, once for each table.
+This works for both cross-database updates and default database updates,

+    *  --replicate-ignore-table=db_name.tbl_name
+    Creates a replication filter by telling the slave SQL thread not to replicate any statement that updates the specified table, even if any other tables might be updated by the same statement.

+    * relay_log_recovery
+    Enables automatic relay log recovery immediately following server startup.
+    The recovery process creates a new relay log file, initializes the SQL thread position to this new relay log, and initializes the I/O thread to the SQL thread position.
+Reading of the relay log from the master then continues.

+    When relay_log_recovery is enabled and the slave has stopped due to errors encountered while running in multi-threaded mode, you cannot execute CHANGE MASTER TO if there are any gaps in the log.

+    * sync_relay_log
+    If the value of this variable is greater than 0, the MySQL server synchronizes its relay log to disk (using fdatasync()) after every sync_relay_log events are written to the relay log.
+    Setting sync_relay_log to 0 causes no synchronization to be done to disk;
+    in this case, the server relies on the operating system to flush the relay log's contents from time to time as for any other file.

+    Prior to MySQL 5.6.6, 0 was the default for this variable.
+In MySQL 5.6. and later, the default is 10000.

+    A value of 1 is the safest choice because in the event of a crash you lose at most one event from the relay log.
+However, it is also the slowest choice (unless the disk has a battery-backed cache, which makes synchronization very fast).

+    *  sync_relay_log_info

 * Row-based replication.

     Tells the slave SQL thread not to update any tables in